akuklev/LiterateKotlin/README.md

 Now we can use 𝔹 for `Boolean`, `X × Y` for `Pair<X, Y>`, `n!` for `factorial(n)`, `+c` for `conjugate(c)`.

-If concise name is simple, verbose name can be a contain placeholders:
+If concise name is simple, verbose name can contain placeholders:
 ```kotlin
 fun <T> `if $c then $a else $b`ifelse(a b : T, c : 𝔹) : T